vaeth/schedule/README.md

 Framework to schedule jobs in a multiuser multitasking environment

 (C) Martin Väth (martin at mvath.de).
-This project is under the BSD license.
+This project is under the BSD license 2.0 (“3-clause BSD license”).
+SPDX-License-Identifier: BSD-3-Clause

 ## What is this project and what it is good for?